 How Do Antidepressants Relieve Depression In the Elderly?

-Most of the available antidepressants are believed to be equally effective in elderly adults.
-But the risk of side effects or potential reactions with other medicines must be carefully considered.
+Studies have found that while antidepressants can be helpful in older adults, they may not always be as effective as in younger patients.
+Also, the risk of side effects or potential reactions with other medicines must be carefully considered.
 For example, certain older antidepressants such as amitriptyline and imipramine can be sedating, may cause confusion, or cause a sudden drop in blood pressure when a person stands up.
 That can lead to falls and fractures.

 Antidepressants may take longer to start working in older people than they do in younger people.
 Since elderly people are more sensitive to medicines, doctors may prescribe lower doses at first.
 In general, the length of treatment for depression in the elderly is longer than it is in younger patients.